Policy relevant conclusions

 |iSQAPERiS editor:||Jane Brandt|

-|Source document:||Stainforth et al. (2020) The assessment of soi and soil quality - the improtance of effective data combining. iSQAPER Project Deliverable 8.2, 7 pp|
+|Source document:||Stainforth et al. (2020) Inventory of policy relevant data and sources extracted from WPs 3-7 and applicable to policy design: the importance of effective data combining. iSQAPER Project Deliverable 8.2, 20 pp

 Soils are a complex system and provide multiple ecosystem services and functions, and they are faced with numerous combined threats.
 To provide an accurate picture of a soil’s utility or quality, one data point is not sufficient, one parameter or indicator does not provide a true understanding (Bongiorno 2020).
 Soil quality can only be assessed by a combination of indicators, capturing soil physical, chemical and biological properties (Bünemann et al. 2018).
 The choice of indicators used depends on the targeted soil functions or ecosystem services.

 iSQAPER looked at the assessment of soil quality and here we bring together some important examples for data combination that helps to support better soil assessment, and in so doing, policy making across all the spheres touched by soil threats, from agriculture and nature protection to climate mitigation and adaptation.

 »Opportunities for data combining - examples from iSQAPER